Apple Picking near Westchester and the Hudson Valley: Best Apple Orchards for Apple Picking with Kids

 Where To Go Apple Picking in Westchester County

-This family-run farm allows visitors to pick their own apples daily beginning in September.
-On weekends, you’ll find fall festivals with lots of entertainment for kids, including farm animals, bouncy castles, hayrides, and more.
+This family-run farm traditionally allows visitors to pick their apples daily beginning in September, though official dates for 2022 haven't been announced as of mid-August.
 The farm also offers homemade doughnuts, cider, produce, and fresh eggs.
-Take note: Dogs are no longer allowed on the premises.
+Note: Dogs are no longer allowed on the premises.

 With close to 20 different varieties of apples as well as pumpkins, this family-run farm has lots of fall fun, with apple picking starting in early September.
-On weekends, take a hayride that passes through the orchards and pumpkin fields to the crest of a hill, offering gorgeous views of the fall foliage.
 The original barn now serves as a fruit and produce stand.
-You can also enjoy fresh pies, doughnuts, and more—all made on the farm.
-Note: The farm only accepts cash (or check).
+You can also enjoy fresh pies, doughnuts, and more, all made on the farm.
+Note: The farm only accepts cash or checks.

 Head to the farm to get your bags and rentable picking poles and catch a hayride to the apple orchard.
 The farm offers more than a dozen varieties of apples available at different times throughout the season.
 Picking this year is likely to start on September 3rd, so be sure to check the schedule to see when your favorites are ready.
-Pumpkin picking will be available later in the season, and the farm also offers choose-and-cut Christmas trees starting November 30.
+Pumpkin picking is available later in the season, and the farm also offers cut-your-own Christmas trees starting in late November.
 Its bake shop and markets offer freshly made pies, cookies, apple cider doughnuts, strudel sticks, and more, as well as snacks, and seasonal crafts and gifts.
 If you're planning a mid-week visit, note that the farm is closed on Tuesdays.

 Where To Go Apple Picking in Rockland County

-Dr. Davies offers 4,000 trees spread over 55 acres, weekend hayrides drawn by tractor trailers, a corn maze, as well as homemade doughnuts, pies, and more.
+Dr. Davies offers 5,000 trees spread over 65 acres, weekend hayrides drawn by tractor-trailers, a corn maze, as well as homemade doughnuts, pies, and more.
 Bring cash, as credit cards are not accepted.
 Apple picking starts on September 3rd, and you'll want to make reservations online since walk-ins are limited.

-This farm offers a variety of apples throughout the season, with picking starting in September.
-Don’t forget to visit the farm store and bakery with tons of goodies to choose from.
+This farm offers a variety of apples throughout the season, with picking starting on September 12th.
+Don’t forget to visit the farm store and bakery, which offer tons of goodies to choose from.

 Where To Go Apple Picking in Orange County

-Formerly Applewood Orchards, Apple Dave's was named for founder David Hull in 2015.
-In addition to delicious apples and pumpkins, there are wagon rides, puppet shows, live music, and fresh apple cider donuts.
+Formerly Applewood Orchards, Apple Dave's was renamed for its founder, David Hull, in 2015.
+In addition to delicious apples and pumpkins, there is live music, chickens to check out, and fresh apple cider donuts.
 Activities are free, and you only pay for what you pick, with apple picking starting Labor Day Weekend.

-Apple picking starts in September at this Newburgh farm, which offers more than 15 varieties to choose from.
+Apple picking starts in mid-late August at this Newburgh farm, which offers more than 15 varieties from which to choose.
 Along with the picking, kids can have fun in the playhouses that make up the “Little Village.”
 The admission fee is $7 per person Monday-Thursday, and $10.00 per person Friday-Sunday and on Holidays; children 2 years and under are free.
-If you plan on heading over often, you can snag a season pass.
-You’ll also find apple cider donuts, apple cider, and lots of other tasty treats.
+If you plan on heading over often you can snag a season pass.
+You’ll also find apple cider doughnuts, apple cider, and lots of other tasty treats.

-Instead of taking a wagon ride out to the orchards, drive your car up to the tree of your choice.
-On weekends, head to the Family Fun Area for an apple maze, pony rides, a family-friendly haunted house, face painting, live music, a pumpkin patch, and more.
-The farm offers 14 different types of apples, so be sure to check the farm's ripening schedule to find out when your favorites will ready to pick.
+Instead of taking a wagon ride out to the orchards, drive your car up to the tree of your choice once picking begins on Saturday, September 3rd at 9am.
+On weekends, check out the apple maze, pony rides, a family-friendly haunted house, pumpkin patch, and more.
+The farm offers 14 different types of apples, so be sure to check its ripening schedule to find out when your favorites will be ready.

-There are lots of different varieties of apples to choose from—from Gala in early September to Golden Delicious in the beginning of October.
+There are lots of different varieties of apples here from which to choose—from Gala in early September to Golden Delicious at the beginning of October.
 Along with a market, there’s cider made on the premises.
 Apple Season runs from mid-September to early November, but call first or check the farm's Facebook page for regular orchard updates.

-Pennings Orchard offers more than a dozen varieties of apples and a pumpkin patch.
+Pennings Orchard offers more than a dozen varieties of apples, as well as a pumpkin patch.
 Opening Day for apple picking will be Saturday, August 27, after which they will then remain open every day from 9am-5pm.
-Families can enjoy weekend activities including a petting zoo, pumpkin picking, and more.
+Families can enjoy weekend activities, including a petting zoo, pumpkin picking, and more.

 Where To Go Apple Picking in Dutchess County

-This 122-acre farm offers extensive pick-your-own options including apples, pumpkins, squash and more.
-Barton, which is currently offering some early apple varieties to choose from, boasts tons of activities including a corn maze, haunted house, bounce house, slides and train rides.
-Read our in-depth profile on Barton Orchard for more details.
+This 122-acre farm offers extensive pick-your-own options, including apples, pumpkins, squash, and more.
+Barton, which is currently offering some early apple varieties to choose from, boasts tons of additional activities, including a corn maze, haunted house, bounce house, slides, and train rides.
+Read our profile of Barton Orchard for more details.

-Fishkill farms has a huge variety of apples as well as lots of treats!
+Fishkill Farms offers a huge variety of apples and plenty of other treats.
 Photo by Diana Natal for the farm

 There are lots of different types of apples at this 270-acre Hopewell Junction farm, all of which are either organic or eco-certified.
 You’ll also find doughnuts, ice cream, and more.
 Reservations must be made in advance and can be done on the farm's website.

-Apple picking at Greig Farm kicks off in September, with pumpkins available as well.
-Year-round, check out the Hudson Valley Farmers Market, where you can grab lunch before (or after!) a day of picking.
+Apple picking at Greig Farm kicks off at the end of August with pumpkins available later in September.
+Year-round, check out its Hudson Valley Farmers Market, where you can grab lunch before (or after) a day of picking.

 There are several different varieties of apples ready to be picked at this 100-plus-acre farm.
 Events are held throughout the year, including art classes for kids, so keep an eye on the farm's website or Facebook page.
 The 2022 season will run from late August through mid-November; here's a full rundown of their 2022 guide for pick-your-own.